jonlpersson/ed-latimore/site/_drafts/business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 *Number 2, never let 'em know your next moveDon't you know Bad Boys move in silence and violence?Take it from your highnessI done squeezed mad clips at these cats for their bricks and chips*

 The element of surprise will always be your greatest advantage.
 Regardless of other imbalances in ability, the one who acts first has the greater advantage.
-The longer it takes the opposition to mount a counter, the more easily you can advance your objective.&nbsp;
+The longer it takes the opposition to mount a counter, the more easily you can advance your objective.

 If it looks like you’re gonna be in a street fight & there’s no way to run, throw the 1st blow.
 Better to be judged by 12 than carried by 6.
 Also, take the initiative and tell as few people as necessary.
-This eliminates the possibility of your plans being revealed to your opponents so they can counter you.&nbsp;
+This eliminates the possibility of your plans being revealed to your opponents so they can counter you.

-Lastly, remember this.&nbsp;
+Lastly, remember this.

 Lightning doesn’t strike the same place twice.
 Many opportunities only present themselves once.
 Many vulnerabilities are open only once.
 The moment your plan to exploit it is revealed, then it will disappear.
-Now you must either create a new plan or give up on what you want.&nbsp;
+Now you must either create a new plan or give up on what you want.

 Real G’s move in silence like lasagna